anieruddha/uneri-gnome-theme/README.md

 ## Apply / Switch between Dark and Light

-The theme and icon installers install files only.
-They do not change the currently active GNOME appearance.
+apply-theme.sh switch between dark & light theme.
+Instead of script you can use ubuntu-tweak to change theme

 ```
 ./apply-theme.sh dark
 ./apply-theme.sh light
 ```

-instead of script you can use ubuntu-tweak to change theme

 ## Reset appearance
 It reset GNOME appearance to Ubuntu defaults.